 Capitalization

-Total capitalization at December 31, 2000 was $24.6 billion.
-Debt as a percentage of total capitalization increased to 40% at December 31, 2000 as compared to 38.5% at December 31, 1999.
-The increase in the ratio primarily reflects increased debt levels, the retirement of certain company-obligated preferred securities of a subsidiary and the decline in the value of the British pound sterling, partially offset by the issuances, in 2000, of Enron common stockand company-obligated preferred securities ofsubsidiaries and the contribution of common shares (see Note 16 to the Consolidated Financial Statements).
+Total capitalization at December 31, 2000 was $25.1 billion.
+Debt as a percentage of total capitalization increased to 41.1% at December 31, 2000 as compared to 38.5% at December 31, 1999.
+The increase in the ratio primarily reflects increased debt levels and the impact on total equity of the decline in the value of the British pound sterling.
+This was partially offset by the issuances, in 2000, of Enron common stock and the contribution of common shares (see Note 16 to the Consolidated Financial Statements).
 The issuances of Enron common stock related to the acquisition of a minority owner’s interest in Enron Energy Services LLC and the exercise of employee stock options.

-Enron is a party to certain financial contracts which contain provisions for early settlement in the event of a significant market price decline in which Enron’s common stock falls below certain levels (prices ranging from $15.48 to $28.00 per share) or if the credit ratings for Enron’s unsecured, senior long-term debt obligations fall below investment grade.
+Enron is a party to certain financial contracts which contain provisions for early settlement in the event of a significant market price decline in which Enron’s common stock falls below certain levels (prices ranging from $15.48 to $48.55 per share) or if the credit ratings for Enron’s unsecured, senior long-term debt obligations fall below investment grade.
 The impact of this early settlement could include the issuance of additional shares of Enron common stock.

 Enron’s senior unsecured long-term debt is currently rated BBB+ by Standard & Poor’s Corporation and Baa2 by Moody’s Investor Services.
 Enron’s continued investment grade status is critical to the success of its wholesale businesses as well as its ability to maintain adequate liquidity.
-Enron’s management believes it will be able to maintainor improve its credit rating.
+Enron’s management believes it will be able to maintain its credit rating.

 Item 7A.
 Financial Risk Management

-Enron Wholesale offers price risk management services primarily related to commodities associated with the energy sector (natural gas, electricity, crude oil and natural gas liquids).
-Energy Services also offers price risk management services to itscommercial and industrial customers.
+Wholesale Services offers price risk management services primarily related to commodities associated with the energy sector (natural gas, electricity, crude oil and natural gas liquids).
+Energy Services and Broadband Services also offers price risk management services to its customers.
 These services are provided through a variety of financial instruments including forward contracts, which may involve physical delivery of an energy commodity, swap agreements, which may require payments to (or receipt of payments from) counterparties based on the differential between a fixed and variable price for the commodity, options and other contractual arrangements.
 Interest rate risks and foreign currency risks associated with the fair value of its energy commodities portfolio are managed using a variety of financial instruments, including financial futures, swaps and options.

-Enron’s other businesses also enter into forwards, swaps and other contracts primarily for the purpose of hedging the impact of market fluctuations on assets, liabilities, production or other contractual commitments.
+On a much more limited basis, Enron’s other businesses also enter into forwards, swaps and other contracts primarily for the purpose of hedging the impact of market fluctuations on assets, liabilities, production or other contractual commitments.
 Changes in the market value of these hedge transactions are deferred until the gain or loss is recognized on the hedged item.

 Enron manages market risk on a portfolio basis, subject to parameters established by its Board of Directors.
 Market risks are monitored by an independent risk control group operating separately from the units that create or actively manage these risk exposures to ensure compliance with Enron’s stated risk management policies.
-Enron’s fixed price commodity contract portfolio is typically balanced to within an annual average of 1% of the total notional physical and financial transaction volumes marketed.

 Market Risk

 The use of financial instruments by Enron’s businesses may expose Enron to market and credit risks resulting from adverse changes in commodity and equity prices, interest rates and foreign exchange rates.
-For Enron Wholesale’s and Energy Services’ businesses, the major market risks are discussed below:
+For Enron’s businesses, the major market risks are discussed below: